 The explanation has everything to do with how the runtime engines for both PL/SQL and SQL communicate with each other—through a .Context Switches and Performance Almost every program PL/SQL developers write includes both PL/SQL and SQL statements.

 My procedure might then look like the version in Listing 3.

-Code Listing 1: increase_salary procedure with FOR loop PROCEDURE increase_salary ( department_id_in IN employees.department_id%TYPE, increase_pct_in IN NUMBER) IS BEGIN FOR employee_rec IN (SELECT employee_id FROM employees WHERE department_id = increase_salary.department_id_in) LOOP UPDATE employees emp SET emp.salary = emp.salary emp.salary * increase_salary.increase_pct_in WHERE emp.employee_id = employee_rec.employee_id; END LOOP; END increase_salary; the PL/SQL engine will “switch” over to the SQL engine 100 times, once for each row being updated.
+Code Listing 3: increase_salary procedure with eligibility checking added PROCEDURE increase_salary ( department_id_in IN employees.department_id%TYPE, increase_pct_in IN NUMBER) IS l_eligible BOOLEAN; BEGIN FOR employee_rec IN (SELECT employee_id FROM employees WHERE department_id = increase_salary.department_id_in) LOOP check_eligibility (employee_rec.employee_id, increase_pct_in, l_eligible); IF l_eligible THEN UPDATE employees emp SET emp.salary = emp.salary emp.salary * increase_salary.increase_pct_in WHERE emp.employee_id = employee_rec.employee_id; END IF; END LOOP; END increase_salary; I can no longer do everything in SQL, so am I then resigned to the fate of “slow-by-slow processing”?
+Bulk Processing in PL/SQL The bulk processing features of PL/SQL are designed specifically to reduce the number of context switches required to communicate from the PL/SQL engine to the SQL engine.

 In this article, I will cover the two most important of these features: BULK COLLECT and FORALL.